symbioticfi/cli/README.md

-  register-network             Register the signer as a network. set-max-network-limit        Set a maximum network limit at the vault's delegator. pending-resolver             Get a current resolver for a subnetwork in a vault. resolver                     Get a pending resolver for a subnetwork in a vault. set-resolver                 Set a resolver for a subnetwork at VetoSlasher.
+  register-network             Register the signer as a network. set-max-network-limit        Set a maximum network limit at the vault's delegator. set-resolver                 Set a resolver for a subnetwork at VetoSlasher.

   --- for Operators ---

-  register-operator            Register the signer as an operator. check-opt-in-network         Check if operator is opted in to a network. check-opt-in-vault           Check if is opted in to a vault. opt-in-network               Opt-in to a network. opt-in-vault                 Opt-in to a vault. opt-out-network              Opt-out from a network.
+  register-operator            Register the signer as an operator. opt-in-network               Opt-in to a network. opt-in-vault                 Opt-in to a vault. opt-out-network              Opt-out from a network.